Kathleen Blanco: Health and death

 Initially diagnosed with cancer in 2011, Blanco was treated and entered remission.
 In December 2017, Blanco experienced a recurrence with ocular melanoma metastatic to her liver.
 A year later at a meeting of the civic association, the Council for a Better Louisiana, Blanco said there is "no escape" from the disease as it had metastasized throughout her body and she has "made peace" with her future.
 On April 19, 2019, it was announced that she was in hospice care.

 Blanco died on August 18, 2019, at the St. Joseph Hospice Carpenter House in Lafayette, Louisiana.

 Governor John Bel Edwards later ordered flags across Louisiana to remain at half staff until August 24, 2019, in her honor.
-She would lie in state at the Louisiana State Capitol in Baton Rouge on August 22, 2019, becoming the fourth former Louisiana governor to achieve this honor; this service would also have an open casket viewing.
+She would lie in state at the Louisiana State Capitol in Baton Rouge on August 22, 2019, becoming the fourth former Louisiana governor to achieve this honor; this service had open casket viewing.